 Master of Arts in Disaster Management is a 2-year postgraduate course that focuses on the study of risk related to natural and man-made disasters.
-The students learn to understand, manage, and reduce these risks.
+Students learn to understand, manage, and mitigate these risks.
 The course covers areas such as disaster risk reduction (DRR), emergency response, public health, policy, GIS, climate resilience, and sustainable development.

 Those who have a bachelor’s degree in any discipline with a minimum aggregate of 50% marks are eligible to apply for the course.
-The admission to the course is mainly based on an entrance examination like CUET-PG.
+Admission to the course is primarily based on an entrance examination, such as CUET-PG.
 The course fees range between INR 1.19 - 1.54 LPA.
 But institutes like JNU offer this course at a very low cost of around INR 645 for 2 years.

 The master's in disaster management graduates are eligible to find jobs in the government & public sector, International & Intergovernmental Organizations, NGOs, and the private sector.
 Some of the job roles available for these graduates are Risk Management Specialist, Policy Analyst, Environmental Risk Consultant, Business Continuity Manager, GIS & Remote Sensing Analyst, etc. The average salary for a fresher can range between INR 2.14 - 10 LPA.